-CRM’s come in all shapes and sizes.
-There are small ones, big ones, easy ones, and complicated ones.
+CRMs come in all shapes and sizes.
+There are small, big, easy, and complicated ones.
 You can find CRMs for big companies, small companies, and specialized CRMs designed for specific industries.

 What is a CRM?

 What is a CRM? …you ask.
-In simple terms, a CRM is a software tool that helps companies manage their client interactions.
+Simply, a CRM software tool helps companies manage their client interactions.
 CRM stands for Customer Relationship Management.
-It is the place where you put all your contacts and all of their information.
+It is where you put all your contacts and all their information.

 A CRM helps businesses get organized, get new customers, manage their current customers, and follow up with past customers.